ershov/pybraces/README.md

 b = 5 in {1, 2, 3}
 ```

-## What's the standard extension for PyBraces?
+## What's the standard file extension for PyBraces?

 Although one-liners are not supposed to be saved in files, the suggested extension for PyBraces is
 `.b.py`.
 PyBraces syntax is not exactly Python but still close to it, so